 Police Investigating Themselves Leads to Predictable Results

-What follows is a conversation among Jacqueline Luqman, Stephen Janis and Taya Graham of the Real News Network.
+What follows is a conversation between Jacqueline Luqman, Stephen Janis and Taya Graham of the Real News Network.
 Read a transcript of their conversation below or watch the video at the bottom of the post.

 JACQUELINE LUQMAN: I’m Jacqueline Luqman with The Real News Network, coming to you from Baltimore.